Home / Blog / Introduction to Blockchain Technology: What Blockchain Is and Why You Should Start Your Own Blockchain Project

 2. Private Blockchain

-Private blockchains are controlled by authorities, companies, organizations, or groups.
+Authorities, companies, organizations, or groups control private blockchains.
 A controlling group can manage users, invite them to a network, and even change existing blocks.

 This type of blockchain network is similar to a traditional database but is more secure as multiple nodes are involved.